top of page

 • Food purchased or harvested spoils

-• Decreased access to nutritious foods
+• Families do not have access to nutritious foods

 Small improvements in shelf-life can save time and money while improving the availability of vegetables in the household.